 Shayla is the Project Coordinator for Soul Space Berkeley.
 She is skilled in project management, data collection, and presentation.
 She also has significant administrative experience supporting high-level executives.
 Through her education and work experience, Shayla has developed strong interpersonal, written, and oral communication skills.
 Her values are based on a strong work ethic which is backed by a foundation of empathy and fortitude.

-She possesses a bachelor’s degree in Sociology from The University of California, Los Angeles, and plans to go on to achieve her Masters.
+She possesses a bachelor’s degree in Sociology from The University of California, Los Angeles.
 Born and raised in Berkeley California, Shayla strives to put her energy and focus on contributing to making the Bay Area flourish.

 Contact Us